-- 3.5 Providers are expected to be able to show detailed knowledge of the Enterprise M3 LEP local labour market and barriers that affect access to employment.
-There should be a clear linkage between current labour market needs and requirements and proposed solutions. - 3.6 The Provider is required to deliver the Provision across the entire contract area via a range of engagement methods that should include but is not limited to fixed delivery premises (on a full and/or part time basis) and outreach services to ensure that the Provision is accessible to all Participants. - 3.7 The initial engagement meeting must take place at Provider premises within the Contract Package Area (CPA). - 3.8 All premises must be easily accessible to Participants using public transport, meet all legal requirements and provide facilities commensurate with the requirements of this specification. - 3.9 As a minimum the LEP has a preference that there are delivery premises in both the Hampshire or Surrey areas, that are easily accessible by public transport and within reasonable distance for clients accessing the services.
-The LEP is keen to ensure that consideration is given to areas with higher levels of deprivation (see Annex 3) and that providers consider how they intend to cover clients in the towns of:
+- 3.5 Providers are expected to be able to show detailed knowledge of the The Marches LEP local labour market and barriers that affect access to employment.
+There should be a clear linkage between current labour market needs and requirements and proposed solutions. - 3.6 The Provider is required to deliver the Provision across the entire contract area via a range of engagement methods that should include but is not limited to fixed delivery premises (on a full and/or part time basis) and outreach services to ensure that the Provision is accessible to all Participants. - 3.7 The initial engagement meeting must take place at Provider premises within the Contract Package Area (CPA). - 3.8 All premises must be easily accessible to Participants using public transport, meet all legal requirements and provide facilities commensurate with the requirements of this specification. - 3.9 As a minimum the LEP has a preference that there are delivery premises in; - Hereford City and Leominster covering the whole of Herefordshire with outreach into the market towns of Bromyard, Kington, Ledbury and Ross and the wider rural areas; - Telford, Wellington and a location in south Telford (Brookside/Woodside) to cover the Telford and Wrekin local authority area with outreach in deprived and rural neighbourhoods; - Shrewsbury, Bridgnorth, Ludlow, Oswestry and Market Drayton to cover Shropshire local authority area with outreach in deprived and rural areas.